nsleite/nsleite/README.md

 ### A brief introduction
 Hi!
 My name is Nivaldo Leite, and I am a senior in Electrical Engineering at the Federal University of Triângulo Mineiro - UFTM.
-Python is my firt language but I am always trying to venturing myself in some others too.
+Python is my first language but I am always trying to venturing myself in some others too.
 There is no much in here (yet), but it will change soon (I hope so).

 ---